( An alternate and longer route is the east approach - start from abandoned Orroral Tracking Station in ACT and camp out at Cotter Flats. Refer:

 You should carry 2.5 litres of water.
 But if you are prepared to drink from the creeks, then 1.5 litres is sufficient.

-To get there:
+To get there

 On the Snowy Mountains Highway, half way between Adaminaby and Kiandra, turn north into the unsealed Tantangara Road.
 Don't drive too fast, as there are the occasional kangaroos and brumbies who love to cross the road right in front of your car.
-The road leads to Tantangara Reservoir where it changes its name to Pocket Road.
+The road leads to Tantangara Reservoir where it changes its name to Pocket Saddle Road.
 Keep following it till you reach a locked gate at the crossing of Gurrangorambla Creek in Currango Plain at the north-eastern tip of Tantangara Reservoir.

 Back on the Murray Gap Trail ... after another 4 kilometers, we reach Murrays Gap and come to a sign post marking the border between NSW and ACT.